 There are essentially four distinctive types of churn.
-In order to understand how your churn builds, you need to understand the difference between the four and how to calculate them.
+In order to understand how your churn builds, you need to understand the difference between the four and how to calculate your churn rate.

-This is the churn that comes from customers proactively canceling their subscriptions.
+This is the churn that comes from existing customers proactively canceling their subscriptions.
 This is the bad, bad churn you want to do everything in your power to minimize. 🚫

 This is when a customer doesn’t remember (bother!) to update their credit card information, so the account was canceled — also known as involuntary churn.
 Better recurring billing solutions have a feature called Dunning Management, which enables you to notify customers automatically when their charge was declined. ✅

 This is the type of churn that predominantly happens with software that delivers a one-off solution or is used for a specific timeframe without the need for constant usage. 🙆🏻♀️